Listed Building Running Cost Calculator UK

 5. 5

-Review the annual premium, consent plan, and comparison against an unlisted equivalent.
+Review the annual premium, 10-year cumulative cost, consent plan, and a comparison against what an unlisted equivalent would cost.

 Listed building running-cost premium